Getting Married In Fiji - Fiji Wedding Guide

-You do not need to obtain a visa to visit or marry in Fiji, and the wedding is legally recognised in Australia, New Zealand, the United States, Canada, the United Kingdom and EEC countries.
-You do, however, need to sign a marriage licence of your choice from the nearest marriage registry prior to the wedding ceremony.
+You do not need to obtain a visa to visit or marry in Fiji, and the wedding is legally recognized in Australia, New Zealand, the United States, Canada, the United Kingdom, and EEC countries.
+You do, however, need to sign a marriage license of your choice from the nearest marriage registry prior to the wedding ceremony.

 It is advisable to check the latest legal requirements with the Fijian embassy in your home country before planning your wedding.
 You can find out more information regarding getting married in Fiji on the official government website.